-The Old Bronte Road / Khalsa Gate Streetscape Plan will outline the features of the street, including the location and width of sidewalks and travel lanes for vehicles and bicycles, street furniture (e.g. benches, planters, bike racks and garbage containers) and lighting.
+The streetscape plan addresses the features of the street, including the location and width of sidewalks and travel lanes for vehicles and bicycles, street furniture (e.g., benches, planters, bike racks and garbage containers) and lighting.

 905-845-6601, ext.
 3043